I'm Honey!

 #4 EMBRACE HYGGE BY CREATING SPECIAL MOMENTS

 Hygge is nostalgia.
 It is a sense of safety and security.
 It is warm feelings.
 Hygge is appreciate all the seasons of the year.
 The nice thing is that sometimes this just happens naturally, and the whole point of hygge is that it should.
+These cozy routines and moments can be enjoyed year round, not just in winter.
 It should be easy and natural.
 However, when we are in the depths of winter and feelings of isolation take over, there are times we must work for it.

 Making Your Hygge: